dodona-edu/dolos/docs/about/algorithm.md

 ## Tokenization

-To be immune against masking plagiarism by techniques techniques such as renaming variables and functions, Dolos doesn't directly process the source code under investigation.
+To be immune against masking plagiarism by techniques such as renaming variables and functions, Dolos doesn't directly process the source code under investigation.
 It starts by performing a tokenization step using [Tree-sitter](http://tree-sitter.github.io/tree-sitter/).
 Tree-sitter can generate syntax trees for many programming languages, converts source code